lorenae/qb4olap/README.md

 #The vocabulary

 You can find the current version of the vocabulary in Turtle format in this repository.
 The latest version (v1.3) is available [here](https://github.com/lorenae/qb4olap/blob/master/rdf/qb4olap.ttl).
 Previous stable version of the vocabulary (v1.2) is available [here](https://github.com/lorenae/qb4olap/tree/master/rdf).

+The main improvement in v1.3 is the ability to represent custom rollup relationships.

 We suggest to use dcterms:conformsTo property to indicate to which version of QB4OLAP is used in a dataset.